DataBassGit/AgentForge/docs/ToolsAndActions/Actions.md

 from agentforge.modules.Actions import Actions

 item_list = {
   "Copy Files": {
     "Name": "Copy Files",
     "Description": "The 'Copy Files' tool copies files from one location to another...", "Args": "source_path, destination_path",
-        "Instruction": "To use the 'Copy Files' tool, provide the source and destination paths...", "Example": "copy_files('path/to/source', 'path/to/destination')",
+    "Instruction": "To use the 'Copy Files' tool, provide the source and destination paths...", "Example": "copy_files('path/to/source', 'path/to/destination')", },
-    },
   "Move Files": {
     "Name": "Move Files",
     "Description": "The 'Move Files' tool moves files from one location to another...", "Args": "source_path, destination_path",
-        "Instruction": "To use the 'Move Files' tool, provide the source and destination paths...", "Example": "move_files('path/to/source', 'path/to/destination')",
+    "Instruction": "To use the 'Move Files' tool, provide the source and destination paths...", "Example": "move_files('path/to/source', 'path/to/destination')", },
-    },
 }

 actions = Actions()
-formatted_list = actions.format_item_list(item_list=item_list)
+formatted_list = actions.format_item_list(items=item_list)
 ```

 **Expected Output:**